 Lagos Travel Guide

-It is hard to believe that Lagos, Nigeria's biggest, busiest city with a population of roughly 8 million and counting, had its origins as a small Yoruba settlement.
-Spread over several large islands on a vast lagoon (hence its name) and the mainland near the Gulf of Guinea, Lagos is Nigeria's principal port and its commercial and cultural centre.
+One of the fastest growing cities in the world, Lagos is Nigeria's biggest, busiest city with a population of roughly 15 million, which was originally a small Yoruba settlement.
+Spread over the mainland near the Gulf of Guinea and several large islands on a vast lagoon, the city is Nigeria's principal port and its commercial and cultural centre.

 Become our Lagos Travel Expert